A1 road (Great Britain): Ellington to Fen Ditton scheme

 The A14 Ellington to Fen Ditton scheme, also known as the Huntingdon Bypass required a redesigned interchange at Brampton.
 As a result the A1 was widened to a D3 standard from the current end of the A1(M) to the slip roads connecting directly onto the A14.
 South of the new Interchange the A1 was realigned but kept as a 2 lane dual carriageway.
 This scheme was meant to result in the A1 becoming the A1(M) along the upgraded sections, however the legal proceedings for this did not take place, and instead features a large amount of restrictions, similar to a motorway.
 This scheme was opened in December 2019.

 A52 Grantham Southern Relief Road

 The new junction is now complete on the A1 south of Grantham, Highways England constructed 4 new slip roads to connect the A1 Trunk Road to the new Grantham Southern Relief Road (A52) being constructed by Lincolnshire County Council.
 This will create a southern entry to Grantham and also to the site known as the 'King 31 Development'.
 The Grade Separated Junction on the A1 was opened to traffic in December 2022.
-The on-going phase three is the Southern Quadrant Link Road (SQLR), which will complete the relief road and is expected to be completed in 2025.
+The ongoing phase three is the Southern Quadrant Link Road (SQLR), which will complete the relief road.
+In August 2025, Lincolnshire County Council said the relief road would not open in 2026; its project timeline listed full completion as projected for 2028.